Network Architecture#

 Training LeNet-5#

-Now, let’s train the CNN on the MNIST digits.
-We will reuse the trainer
+Now, let’s train the CNN on the MNIST digits using the Trainer class from the training.py file.

 Training loop#